On the Expressive Power of Permutation-Equivariant Weight-Space Networks: Conclusion

 \section{Conclusion}

 This work develops a comprehensive theoretical foundation for permutation-equivariant weight-space networks.
 We first show that all prominent weight-space networks effectively fall into a single expressivity class, thus unifying a diverse body of prior work.
 We then identify four natural and practical settings for weight-space learning: function-space functionals, permutation-invariant functionals, function-space operators, and permutation-equivariant operators, and analyze expressivity in each.
-Our results clarify both the capabilities and inherent limitations of weight-space networks, and precisely identify natural conditions, such as GP assumptions and sufficiently large input architectures, under which these networks achieve universality.
+Our theoretical results clarify both the capabilities and inherent limitations of weight-space networks, and precisely identify natural conditions, such as GP assumptions and sufficiently large input architectures, under which these networks achieve universality.
+Motivated by our theory, we propose \ourmethod, an architectural augmentation procedure compatible with all existing weight space models. \ourmethod\ achieves consistent improvements over base weight space networks achieving SOTA performance on the standard INR dilation benchmark \citep{Zhou2023NFN} and demonstrating the practical relevance of our theory.
 Together, these findings provide principled guidance and theoretical guarantees for the design and analysis of weight-space networks.

-\looseness=-1 \textbf{Limitations and future work.} Our results are theoretical and focus on expressive power, leaving topics like optimization and generalization to future work.
-Additionally, while our theory predicts increased capacity for approximating function-space operators as the input architecture grows, empirically validating this prediction remains an open challenge.
-Another promising avenue is the design of weight-space architectures that can output weights of a different architecture than their inputs, enabling principled transformations from smaller networks to larger ones.
-Such architectures may help overcome expressivity limitations in moderate-size settings.
-Moreover, low-precision weight regimes pose a further challenge for weight-space learning (see discussion in Section~\ref{Discussion}).
-Finally, a theoretical analysis of scale-equivariant weight-space networks, as well as weight-space networks operating on other architectures (e.g., CNNs and Transformers), remains an important direction for future work.
+\looseness=-1 \textbf{Limitations and future work.} Our theoretical results focus on expressive power, leaving questions of optimization and generalization to future work.
+Another promising direction is the design of weight-space architectures that map smaller input networks to larger output networks.
+Our theory suggests that increasing output capacity can help mitigate expressivity limitations in moderate-size settings.
+While \ourmethod\ provides a simple first step in this direction, richer and more principled approaches remain to be explored.